tytydraco/yessleep/out/I_found_a_hidden_radio_station_that_only_plays_recordings_of_peoples_thoughts.md

 &#x200B;

 The wood of the pole splintered.
 It was gonna fall.
-I darted forward and turned back to watch it fall.
+I darted forward and turned back, waiting for it to fall.

 &#x200B;